korningf/cso-git/README.md

 - package manager
 - Git SCM

 We will build up other systems on top of this.
-Aegis-Git is the baremetal base box.
+CSO-Git is the baremetal base box.